 We can trace the epigram back at least 2,000 years, to the ancient Greeks.

-The earliest Greek epigrams were poems, usually brief, inscribed on votive
+The earliest Greek epigrams were poems, usually brief and concise, inscribed on votive

 offerings at sanctuaries and on funerary monuments.
 Our main extant source of

 ancient Greek epigrams is the Greek Anthology (also called the Anthologia Graeca),